hxw0109/WSU/README.md

 - Using default option when installing
 - Make sure 'Git Bash Here' is selected
 - After installation, you should have 'Git Bash' installed
-- Launch Git Bash, and in the prompted window, type:
+- Launch Git Bash, and in the prompted window, type
 ```sh
 git --version
 ```
-- You should see something like:
+- You should see something like
 ```sh
 git version 2.17.0.windows.1
 ```